WenqinSHAO/probe_cluster/doc/ip2asn.md

 4 probes have -1 ASN in the middle of the path.
 For 3 (18567, 19363 and 22992) of them, the private mapping is at the second hop, while one (19514) at 3rd AS hop.
 We then manually checked the ASN at the two sides of the private mapping.
-For 19363, 22992 and 19514, the ASN to the right side of the AS path is known to the provider of the ASN to the left side.
+For 19363, 22992 and 19514, the ASN to the right side of the AS path is known to be the provider of the ASN to the left side.
 Thus it is safe to remove this -1, as no additional ASN shall be in between, even if there is, say an IXP, we are not able to tell.
 For 18567, the ASN path is [12993, -1, 1200, 6939, 226].
 According to hurricane, 1200 dosen't appear to be one of the provider of 12993, but it is an IXP.
 We henceforth assume that 12993 and 6939 peer at 1200.
 (How to verify?)
 We assume it is safe as well to remove this -1.